 The members of the original Cable Company who were seniors when Ernie died finish their university courses and enter the work force in a wide range of work from sports to politics to the arts.

 Lee completes her studies and moves overseas following a work offer in her field of research, as does Lisa Simpson.
-When Henry gets offered another promotion he and Lucy move to Melbourne to take up the offer while Tom stays with Melissa and Emily, because he doesn't want to change his university course or leave Vanessa.
+When Henry gets offered another promotion he and Lucy move to Melbourne to take up the offer while Tom stays with Melissa and Emily, because he doesn’t want to change his university course or leave Vanessa.
 Melissa buys the Cable house and continues to live in the attic.
 Margaret, Nancy, Pearl, and Maggie also move away due to work offers.
-Mary Constable's company has some cut backs when they're taken over.
+Mary Constable’s company has some cut backs when they’re taken over.
 So she accepts a good redundancy and turns her house into a boarding house for girls attending the university, taking in only three boarders - one for each of the bedrooms her daughters used to live in.
-They all make an effort to return for the Cable Company Charity Dinner Dance if they can, as well as any other Cable Company outings now organised during the year; one event every quarter to include all current and past members.
+They all make an effort to return for the Cable Company Charity Dinner Dance if they can, as well as any other Cable Company outings now organised during the year; one event every quarter to include all of the current and past members.

 The Cable Company has a vote of internal and external members and decides to call the current active high-school membership the Company Board - its composition will change each year.
-The Company also elects a seven person organisational group they call the Board of Governors to plan the activities and do Public Relations tasks, these can be current or past members.
+The Company also elects a seven person organisational group they call the Board of Governors to plan the activities and to do Public Relations tasks, these can be current or past members.